odpi/egeria-connector-ibm-information-server/README.md

     Note that you need to provide the `connectorProvider` parameter, set to the name of the DataStage connectorProvider class (value as given above).

+    We have also provided some configuration options, set to their default values, that control how the DataStage proxy
+    works:

+    - `createDataStoreSchemas` is a boolean that indicates whether to include the creation of data store-level schemas (when true) or not (when false).
+When the DataStage connector is used alone in a cohort, without an IGC proxy also running in the cohort, this should be set to `true` to ensure that the data stores used as sources or targets by DataStage exist in lineage.
+If an IGC proxy is also being used in the cohort, this should be left at the default value (`false`) to ensure that the IGC proxy remains the home metadata collection of data store entities and is responsible for notifications of their changes, etc.
+    - `includeVirtualAssets` is a boolean that indicates whether to include the creation of schemas for virtual assets (when true) or not (when false).
+By default this will be enabled (true) to ensure that virtual assets that might exist in lineage are still included (as IGC alone does not communicate any information about virtual assets).

     Finally, note that we specify the connector should poll for changes at a particular interval.
 This is because changes to DataStage routines within DataStage do not trigger events into IGC's embedded Kafka topic (at least for